Phonics: Phonics through spelling

+Reading and spelling (writing)

+Evidence supports the strong synergy between reading (decoding) and spelling (encoding), especially for children in kindergarten or grade one and elementary school students at risk for literacy difficulties.
+Students receiving encoding instruction and guided practice that included using (a) manipulatives such as letter tiles to learn phoneme-grapheme relationships and words and (b) writing phoneme-grapheme relationships and words made from these correspondences significantly outperformed contrast groups not receiving encoding instruction.

+Using embedded pictures, and mnemonic alphabet cards when teaching phonics

+Research supports the use of embedded, picture mnemonic (memory support) alphabet cards when teaching letters and sounds, but not words.

+Introducing the Letters - Faster vs. slower

+A study in 2019 concluded that, during the first year of school, introducing the letters at a faster pace yielded significantly better results, especially for the lower-performing students.

 The Reading Wars – phonics vs. whole language

-A debate has been going on for decades about the merits of phonics vs. whole language.
+A debate has been going on for decades about the merits of phonics vs. whole language, often known in the UK as "look and say".
 It is sometimes referred to as the Reading Wars.

 Phonics was a popular way to learn reading in the 19th century.
 William Holmes McGuffey (1800–1873), an American educator, author, and Presbyterian minister who had a lifelong interest in teaching children, compiled the first four of the McGuffey Readers in 1836.

 Then, in 1841 Horace Mann, the Secretary of the Massachusetts Board of Education, advocated for a whole-word method of teaching reading to replace phonics.
 Rudolf Flesch advocated for a return to phonics in his book Why Johnny Can't Read (1955).

 The whole-word method received support from Kenneth J. Goodman who wrote an article in 1967 entitled Reading: A psycholinguistic guessing game.
+In it, he says efficient reading is the result of the "skill in selecting the fewest, most productive cues necessary to produce guesses which are right the first time".
 Although not supported by scientific studies, the theory became very influential as the whole language method.
 Since the 1970s some whole language supporters such as Frank Smith, are unyielding in arguing that phonics should be taught little, if at all.

 Yet other researchers say instruction in phonics and phonemic awareness are "critically important" and "essential" to develop early reading skills.
 In 2000, the US National Reading Panel identified five ingredients of effective reading instruction, of which phonics is one; the other four are phonemic awareness, fluency, vocabulary and comprehension.
 Reports from other countries, such as the Australian report on Teaching reading (2005) and the Independent review of the teaching of early reading (Rose Report 2006) from the UK have also supported the use of phonics.